jmhutchison/QGIS-Training-Manual/animal_health/exercise1.rst

 are in the ISIKHNAS database for the Southern Sulawesi region.
 How would you go about doing that?

-One answer lies in a layer's :guilabel:`Attribute Table'.
+One answer lies in a layer's :guilabel:`Attribute Table`.
 Here you are able to see much more information about each record in the layer.
-The :guilabel:`Attribute Table' has been mentioned earlier, particularly in Chapters 3 and 4.
+The :guilabel:`Attribute Table` has been mentioned earlier, particularly in Chapters 3 and 4.
 Now we are going to use the information contained in the attribute table to select the records we require.

-When we open the :guilabel:`Attribute Table' for the *Sul_sthn_cases* layer, we see several columns showing information about each record:
+When we open the :guilabel:`Attribute Table` for the *Sul_sthn_cases* layer, we see several columns showing information about each record:

 .. image:: ../_static/ISIKHNAS/008.png